datalad-handbook/book/docs/beyond_basics/101-181-metalad.rst

 		datetime.datetime(2023, 1, 30, 22, 14, 51, 146497)

 .. [#f4] Alternatively, provide the switch ``-i`` to ``meta-add``, which tells it to just warn about ID mismatches instead of erroring out.

+.. [#f5] The answer is minimal information about archived scientific projects of a research institute.
+While some personal information has been obfuscated, you can still figure out which information is associated with each entry, such as the project name, its authors, or associated publications.